Zaid-Jarrar/my-notes/README.md

 - Always test your code before shipping it out.

-- Again with the simplicity, choose a consistant approach to your code.
+- Again with the simplicity, choose a consistent approach to your code.